Salua-Sa/dlh-higher_level_programming/python-if_else_loops_functions/README.md

 11-pow.py a function that computes a to the power of b and return the value.

 12-fizzbuzz.py prints the numbers from 1 to 100 separated by a space.

+100-print_tebahpla.py prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+101-remove_char_at.py  creates a copy of the string, removing the character at the position n.